 FrigAir and Sanden give you some suggestions for the maintenance of your compressors.

 The core of the automotive A/C is the refrigerant circuit.
 Within this cycle, the heat from the cabin is exchanged with the ambient, transported by the refrigerant (e.g. R134a).
-The components of a standard refrigerant cycle are compressor, condenser, expansion valve and evaporator.
+The components of a standard refrigerant cycle are the compressor, condenser, expansion valve, and evaporator.
 The compressor is the heart of the vehicles’ air conditioning system; it is a very delicate component, the principal source of disruption in the A/C structure.

-The compressor is sucking in the refrigerant in a gas state with a low pressure.
+The compressor is sucking in the refrigerant in a gas state with low pressure.
 After compressing it up to a higher pressure, the hot gas is pumped into the condenser.
 At this stage the refrigerant exchanges the heat with the ambient and cools down nearly to ambient temperature, the pressure is still high.
-At the Thermostatic expansion valve the refrigerant expands, pressure and temperatures goes down.
+At the Thermostatic expansion valve the refrigerant expands, pressure and temperatures go down.
 The cold refrigerant is now passing the evaporator and exchanging the heat with the hot cabin air.

 The compressor is driven by a belt attached to the vehicle’s engine which is engaged by an electromagnetic clutch called the compressor clutch.
 The A/C compressor is activated by the electronic clutch.
 When the a/c is switched on a drum inside the belt pulley is magnetized attracting and locking the belt drive into place making it so that only when engaged does it add extra resistance.

-The main enemies of the compressor are hits, dirtiness and bad refrigerant/oil circulation.
+The main enemies of the compressor are hits, dirtiness, and bad refrigerant/oil circulation.

 It is obvious that hits to the car can cause serious damages to the compressor.
-Hits can break the ears or the armature of the compressor and they can affect the right functioning of the pulley, causing noises and a general wrong functioning of the compressor.
+Hits can break the ears or the armature of the compressor and they can affect the right functioning of the pulley, causing noises and general wrong functioning of the compressor.

-The refrigerant pumped from the compressor to the condenser must be without impurities, so it’s really important to have cleaned filters to prevent a lack of performances or damages to the system.
+The refrigerant pumped from the compressor to the condenser must be without impurities, so it’s really important to have cleaned filters to prevent a lack of performance or damages to the system.
 Remember to flush the system after a compressor failure, because it could be contaminated with particles that can cause severe damage to the valves and subsequently to the right functioning of the compressor.

 REFRIGERANT/OIL WRONG CIRCULATION